What is Salesforce DevOps?

-Understanding the relationship between your business goals and your Salesforce org is the first step towards alignment to Salesforce DevOps: you recognize the value that Salesforce brings to your organization and you want to take steps to proactively manage the stability of Salesforce.
+Understanding the relationship between your business goals and your Salesforce org is the first step towards alignment with Salesforce DevOps: you recognize the value that Salesforce brings to your organization, and you want to take steps to proactively manage the stability of Salesforce.

 Your DevOps Team

-Speaking of people, you’re going to need a team to support Salesforce DevOps that will scale to match complexity, sophistication, and the constraints of reality in your organization.
+Speaking of people, you will need a team to support Salesforce DevOps that will scale to match complexity, sophistication, and the constraints of reality in your organization.
 While a team is difficult to categorically prescribe based on these facets, some roles are critical to start a Salesforce DevOps initiative, and other roles become pivotal as scale and complexity evolve.

 The Technical Owner(s)